 ARTICLE III.
 MEMBERS

-For membership purposes a 4-H Leader is any adult or teen leader, without regard to race, color, religion, gender, national origin, ancestry, marital status, familial status, sexual orientation, or disability, or other legally protected classification, whom has paid their annual dues, serves the Tripp County 4- H/Youth Program in one of the following capacities: club leader, project leader, committee member, and/or event/project volunteer, and has signed and adheres to the SDSU Code of Conduct for 4-H Volunteers.
-Any 4-H Leader may become a voting member of this Corporation.
-The Tripp County 4- H/Youth Program Advisor and paid office staff of the Tripp County 4-H/Youth Program shall also be voting members and shall not be required to pay dues..
+For membership purposes a 4-H Leader is any adult or teen leader who serves the Tripp County 4-H/Youth Program in one of the following capacities: club leader, project leader, committee member, and/or event/project volunteer.
+Those individuals may become a member of the Corporation, regardless of status or legally protected class or those described in the equal opportunity and non-discrimination policies of South Dakota State University.
+To be a voting member of this corporation, membership and/or reenrollment of membership, including payment of dues, agreeing to the South Dakota 4-H Code of Conduct, and execution of a Conflict-of-Interest statement must be done by December 31st of each year.
+The Tripp County 4- H/Youth Program Advisor shall be an ex-officio member without voting privileges and shall not be required to pay dues.

 Dues

-Each member shall pay an annual membership fee per designated leader as set by the Corporation at the annual meeting in September of each year.
+Each voting member shall pay an annual membership fee per designated leader as set by the Corporation at the annual meeting for all members in September of each year.
 Dues shall be paid to the Treasurer of the Corporation and are payable by January 1st of each year.
 Adult dues shall also include any membership to the South Dakota 4-H Leaders Corporation.
+If a member cannot pay dues due to financial hardship, the Member may request a waiver from the Board of Directors of the Corporation.
+Membership will not be denied to non-payment; however, member will not have voting rights.

 Responsibilities

-Participation in 4-H is a privilege and participants are expected to show respect and cooperation to other participants.
-Each member is expected to abide by the same codes and guidelines established for South Dakota 4-H members.
-Members may be removed for misconduct by majority vote of the Board of Directors.
+Each member is encouraged to participate regularly in Corporation meetings and activities.
+Participation in the 4-H positive youth development program is a privilege and participants are expected to show respect and cooperation to 4-H staff, volunteers, members, and other participants.
+Each member's behavior is governed by the South Dakota 4-H Member Code of Conduct and/or Volunteer Code of Conduct regardless of member status.
+Participation and membership status may be revoked by the Board of Directors if conduct violations warrant.

 ARTICLE IV.
 BOARD OF DIRECTORS